Union Church (Australia): Gulgong Union Church

 The first church in Gulgong, New South Wales was a Union Church, built around 1870.
 It was a pole and bark building that stood in Medley Street, probably opposite where the Memorial Hall stands today.
 After the various denominations built their own churches, the building was used, for a time, as the town's Catholic school.

 Larbert Union Church

 There was a Union Church building at Larbert, New South Wales, from around 1878 to some time in the 1970s.
 All that remains are its steps, foundations and the adjoining cemetery.

 Marrangaroo Union Church

 The heritage-listed stone building at Marrangaroo, was once a Union Church.
 It was opened in 1897, by Joseph Cook.
 Half the iron for the roof was donated by Lithgow ironmaster, William Sandford.
 Title was ceded to the Anglican Church, in 1972, and it continued to use the building until around 1980.
 In 1983 the building was used as a library block for the Gateway Christian School.
 It reopened as a church, 'Marrangaroo Prayer Chapel', from 1989 to 1997.
 It is now privately owned.

+Rydal Union Church

+There is a Union Church in Rydal, opened in 1899.
+Its status is uncertain.